 Arpit Bhopalkar grew up in India playing Table-Tennis...

-After training sessions, his father would rush Arpit and his brother to the nearest street vendor for a refreshing glass of sugarcane juice.
+After training sessions, his father would wisely rush Arpit and his brother to the nearest street vendor for a refreshing glass of sugar cane juice.
 His coaches and doctors recommended sugarcane juice for natural hydration and sustained energy.
-He went on to become an International Table-Tennis athlete for India.
-When Arpit moved to New Orleans to study and play for Tulane, there was no sugarcane juice to be found.
-And that’s when the idea for Bhoomi was born.
+Arpit went on to become an International Table-Tennis athlete, representing India, and yet to his dismay, when Arpit moved to New Orleans to study and play table tennis for Tulane, there was no sugarcane juice to be found.

 Bhoomi.
-A Movement 5,000 Years in the Making.
+A Movement 6,000 Years in the Making.